fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.

 {% include alert.html class='danger' title='Book Reflection' text="
 This reflection is the SAME LENGTH BUT MORE POINTS (~900 words and 30 points) as you've been doing.
+THIS IS NOW DUE MONDAY 4/26!

 When we've read about history books, usually it's been about books that discuss particular historical events and explain what happened and why it was significant.
 7CT does that to some extent, but obviously the authors are more interested in changing our thinking about capitalism than in expanding our knowledge about the past (despite the plethora of historical examples!).